stark1tty/awesome-PhD/README.md

 - [HOW TO SOLVE IT](https://www.math.utah.edu/~alfeld/math/polya.html): Summary taken from G. Polya, "How to Solve It", 2nd ed., Princeton University Press, 1957, ISBN 0-691-08097-6.
 - [IMPORTANCE OF STUPIDIY IN ACADEMIC RESEARCH](https://journals.biologists.com/jcs/article/121/11/1771/30038/The-importance-of-stupidity-in-scientific-research): You read that right.
 - [SCIENTIFIC KNOWLEDGE IS DROWNING IN A FLOOD OF RESEARCH](https://massivesci.com/articles/chaos-in-the-brickyard-comic-matteo-farinella/): A comic about the problems with the -omics, illustrated by Matteo Farinella
+- [SUPPOSE I WANT TO KILL A LOT OF PILOTS](https://newsletter.butwhatfor.com/p/invert-always-invert-avoid-failure): An easy to digest read about [anticipatory failure determination](https://www.npd-solutions.com/afd.html).
 - [WE NEED TO TALK ABOUT READING](https://thesiswhisperer.com/2018/05/23/we-need-to-talk-about-reading/): Academics, under pressure to conform to performance metrics, have produced more and more reading material.
 All this busy writing has resulted in the creation of a reading mountain, so large it is a sincere threat to our ability to do our jobs.
 Related: [The Active Skim: Efficient Reading as a Moral Challenge in Postgraduate Education](https://journals.sagepub.com/doi/abs/10.1177/0092055X17697770)

+### Accessibility and Inclusion

+#### Guides
+- [EQUITY COMPASS](https://www.futurelearn.com/courses/equity-informal-stem-learning-using-the-equity-compass): A great free online course called "Equity in Informal STEM Learning: Using the Equity Compass" on how to be more inclusive.

+#### Global South
+- [CONFERENCE ORGANISING TIPS](https://arunraghavan.net/2023/08/to-conference-organisers-everywhere/): Tips for conference organisers for inclusivity for the Global South.

 #### Learning Disabilities
 - [HOW TO UNF*CK YOUR LIFE WHEN YOU HAVE ADHD](https://docs.google.com/document/d/11-MQhgwwFIW5JGvQqmNtE1zDabNF_IBsPE-5_odw_I8/edit): A resource guide tailored to university students with ADHD.